vstanciu47/nodeJS-course-for-students/docs/01-about.md

 fs.readFile("path/to/file", "UTF-8", fsReadFileCallback);

 // first param of a callback is an error object, in case the op failed, the 2+ param are the result/success of the op
-// in practice, the first thins to check in a callback is if error != undefined, if so op failed function fsReadFileCallback(error, fileData) {
+// in practice, the first thing to check in a callback is if error != undefined, if so op failed function fsReadFileCallback(error, fileData) {
 	if (error)
 		console.error(error);